mymoomin/YNA-for-VSCode/README.md

 # YNA-for-VSCode
-Adds YNA support to Visual Studio Code.
+Adds syntax higlighting and auto-indenting for YNA, a programming language used in tags for the popular discord bot 42 to Visual Studio Code.

-Bugs or feature requests? @ mymoomin#0952 in Kiwi Hangout or Sleepless Domain Fans.